9aia/thal/pm/BACKLOG.md

 ### High priority

-- Show "processing" if the Stripe docker isn't running
 - Deal with long history on translate
 - Fix listening to long messages
 - Handle longer contexts
-- Use only name instead of name and last name
 - Fix error page not showing translation
+- Ensure the app note is up to date

 ### Medium priority

-- How to ensure the app note is up to date?
 - Allow users to use only one session
 - Handle invalid sessions